dbuenzli/stdlib-utf/README.md

 For now we simply focus on providing an API in `Bytes`, the rest can follow easily and/or later.

-We introduce the abstract type `Bytes.utf_x_decode` for decode results which is just an `int` value that has the decoded `Uchar.t` (or `Uchar.rep` in case of decode error) in the lower bits and information about the decode in bits above `Uchar.max`.
+We introduce the abstract type `Uchar.utf_decode` for decode results which is just an `int` value that has the decoded `Uchar.t` (or `Uchar.rep` in case of decode error) in the lower bits and information about the decode in bits above `Uchar.max`.
 The scheme is compatible